alw525/alw525/README.md

 ### What I work on

 Production ML systems for workforce and career intelligence.
 Mixed-methods research that combines longitudinal survey analysis, NLP pipelines, and behavioral segmentation.
 Translation between technical and non-technical audiences, often as a function of the work itself.
+Most of my production work lives in private institutional repositories under data-use agreements.
+The public repos here document the architecture and methodology behind those systems.

 ### Featured projects